ansible/django-ansible-base/docs/Installation.md

 # Installation

-Currently we install django-ansible-base via a pip install from the repository:
+Currently we install django-ansible-base via a pip install from the git repository.

+If you want the devel version you can simply install from the repo:
 ```
 pip install git+https://github.com/ansible/django-ansible-base.git[all]
 ```